A Conversation with RJ Starr

 At what point did you begin to think of yourself as doing original theoretical work, rather than simply applying what others had built?

 I have to go back to childhood to answer that honestly, because the pattern recognition was already happening before I had any framework to place it in.
-As a child I was making connections between, for example, the way a bully was treated at home, the social reinforcement he received at school, and how his behavior shifted completely in front of his football coach.
+As a child I was making connections between, for example, the way a bully was treated at home, the social reinforcement he received at school, and how his behavior shifted completely in front of a teacher or coach.
 I was linking those observations the way a genealogist links family members in a tree.
 I have drawings from middle school showing early attempts to describe behaviors and map emotional connections between them.

 You describe yourself as a theorist in theoretical and integrative psychology.
 What does that actually mean, and how does it differ from what most people think of when they hear the word psychologist?

-Most people hear the word psychologist and think therapist or clinician: someone who sees patients, diagnoses, and treats a dysfunction.
+Most people hear the word psychologist and think therapist or clinician: someone who sees patients, diagnoses, and treats dysfunction.
 That is a legitimate and important function, but it is not the totality of psychology, and it is not what I do.
-A theorist works at the level of ideation: generating, developing, and formalizing the conceptual structures that make sense of psychological phenomena.
-My work specifically operates at the framework level, which means the goal is not a single explanatory construct but a comprehensive integrative architecture that accounts for the full range of psychological experience across domains.

 Your work centers on a framework you developed called Psychological Architecture.
 How would you describe it to someone encountering it for the first time?

 The central claim is that psychological experience is not random.
 It has structure.
-And understanding that structure, how it forms, how it holds, how it fails, gives us a more precise way to account for what is actually happening in a person than most existing frameworks provide.
-The four domains, Mind, Emotion, Identity, and Meaning, are not separate problems to be addressed in sequence.
-They are an integrated architecture, and what happens in one domain has structural consequences in the others.
+Understanding that structure — how it forms, how it holds, how it fails, and how failure in one domain affects the others — gives us a more precise way to account for what is happening in a person or an institution than frameworks that isolate cognition, emotion, identity, or meaning from one another.

 Where did this framework come from?
 What was the actual problem you were trying to solve?